7 Ways to Celebrate Halloween

 1. Decorate.

 If you have small children at home, help them make symbols of the season, and decorate your windows and yard.
 They can color or collage cats, owls, pumpkins, and witches.
 For older children, papier-mache crafts can spark their imaginations.
-You could also decorate face coverings with fabric paint to help make wearing masks in public more fun.

 2. Make a yard display.